 Medicaid drug rebates translate into significant savings.
-A 2011 report by the House Committee on Oversight and Government Reform found that the cost of the top 100 drugs for dually eligible beneficiaries was 30% higher under Medicare than it would have been under Medicaid.iv A 2011 analysis by the Department of Health and Human Services (DHHS) Office of Inspector General that compared the prices of 100 brand name drugs under Medicaid and Medicare Part D reached similar conclusions.
-The study finds that Medicaid rebates required by law reduced expenditures by 45% for the drugs under review.
-In comparison, Part D rebates secured through negotiations with private plans reduced expenditures by only 19%.v
+A 2011 report by the House Committee on Oversight and Government Reform found that the cost of the top 100 drugs for dually eligible beneficiaries was 30% higher under Medicare than it would have been under Medicaid.^{iv} A 2012 analysis by the Department of Health and Human Services (DHHS) Office of Inspector General that compared the prices of 200 brand name drugs under Medicaid and Medicare Part D reached similar conclusions.
+The study finds that Medicaid rebates required by law reduced expenditures by 47% for the drugs under review.
+In comparison, Part D rebates secured through negotiations with private plans reduced expenditures by only 15%.^v

 Restoring Medicare drug rebates saves significantly more than proposals that merely shift costs.

-President Obama's proposal to use Medicaid-level drug rebates for low-income Medicare beneficiaries saves an estimated \$135 billion over ten years.
-These savings significantly dwarf those achieved by more harmful proposals that would shift costs to people with Medicare.
-For instance, the President's proposal to increase Medicare Part B deductibles for newly eligible beneficiaries saves just \$1 billion over ten years and the proposal to add a surcharge to select Medigap supplemental plans saves a mere \$2.5 billion over ten years. vi
+The Congressional Budget Office (CBO) estimates that restoring Medicaid-level drug rebates for low-income Medicare beneficiaries saves an estimated \$141.2 billion over ten years.^{vi} These savings significantly dwarf those achieved by more harmful proposals that would shift costs to people with Medicare.
+For instance, the President's proposal to increase Medicare Part B deductibles for newly eligible beneficiaries, beginning in 2020, saves only \$4.2 billion over ten years.^{vii}

 Research and development by the pharmaceutical industry is not at risk.
 Preserving the pharmaceutical industry's ability to innovate is often a top concern when considering altering drug prices and potentially diminishing industry profits.
 Studies show that research and development investments in particular types of drugs are not directly linked to specific revenue sources.
-These findings, coupled with an examination of PhRMA spending trends, suggest that reinstating Medicare drug rebates will not limit research and development.vii
+These findings, coupled with an examination of PhRMA spending trends, suggests that reinstating Medicare drug rebates will not limit research and development.^{viii}

 Costs for private purchasers-namely employers-will be largely unaffected.
 A 1997 RAND study examined how the "best price" formula for determining Medicaid drug rebates affects other private drug purchasers, such as employers.
 Under this rebate formula, the Medicaid program receives either the "best private price" for which a manufacturer sells a drug or a price 23.1% lower than the average manufacturer price, whichever is the lower of these.
 The 1997 study concluded that the Medicaid "best price" formula had a "small, but visible" effect on drug prices for other private purchasers.
-Yet, these small increases would amount to even less in today's market given the increased use and availability of lower cost generic drugs.viii
+Yet, these small increases would amount to even less in today's market given the increased use and availability of lower cost generic drugs.^{ix}

 Claims that Medicare Part D premiums will rise for higher income beneficiaries are unfounded.
 Some stakeholders suggest that restoring Medicaid-level drug rebates for low-income Medicare beneficiaries would increase drug prices and Part D premiums for other beneficiaries in Part D. This argument is based on faulty reasoning.
-Research suggests that the negotiating power of Part D plans would not be compromised and that Part D drug prices and premiums would not be affected by restoration of the Medicaid-level drug rebates for a segment of the Medicare Part D population.ix viii "Prescription Drug Procurement and the Federal Budget." - R. Frank, Kaiser Family Foundation (May 2012)
+Research suggests that the negotiating power of Part D plans would not be compromised and that Part D drug prices and premiums would not be affected by restoration of the Medicaid-level drug rebates for a segment of the Medicare Part D population.^x i Cubanski, J., & Neuman, T., "Medicare Part D at Ten Years: The 2015 Marketplace and Key Trends, 2006-2015," (Kaiser Family Foundation, October 2015)